NEW: One police officer is killed when protesters throw a grenade in Mombasa

 Protesters threw a grenade at a vehicle carrying anti-riot police in Mombasa Tuesday, killing one officer and wounding 13 others, a police official said.

-The violence came on the second day of protests after a radical Muslim cleric was killed in the same city Monday by assailants his wife claims were police.
+The attack came on the second day of protests after a radical Muslim cleric was killed in the same city Monday by assailants his wife claims were police.

 Earlier, protesters barricaded roads with stones and blocked access to and from the Majengo neighborhood, where Aboud Rogo Mohammed often preached.
 Demonstrators stopped vehicles from coming into or leaving the area, and threw stones at police, who responded with tear gas.